EKR2001/silverstripe-tractor/README.md

 ## Block Types

 ### Block Grid Block
-Creates a block grid using Foundation's blockgrids.  specificy blocks per row for each breakpoint Large, Medium, Small.
+Creates a block grid using Foundation's blockgrids.
+Specify blocks per row for each breakpoint Large, Medium, Small.
 Block grids will flow into multiple rows.

 Options -
   expanded row - full width of the browser window, breaking out of the site row limit.